University of Waterloo

 Phone: (519) 888-4567 ext 32215

 Fax: (519) 746-8115

-Dr. Kycia's group works on the experimental investigation of superconducting and quantum mechanical devices; in particular Superconducting Quantum Interference Devices (SQUIDs), Transition Edge Sensors (TESs) Kinetic Inductance Detectors (KIDs), GaAs quantum dots (Spin Qubits).
-We run our experiments at ultra low temperatures (down to 0.004K).
-We work on applying these devices for quantum computing, for state of the art telescope detectors, and for studying novel magnetic and superconducting materials.
+Dr. Kycia's group works on the experimental investigation of superconducting and quantum mechanical devices; in particular Superconducting Quantum Interference Devices (SQUIDs) and GaAs quantum dots (Spin Qubits).
+The experiments are run at ultra low temperatures (down to 0.004K).
+With these low temperatures, the quantum aspects of devices can be isolated and sensors can have the lowest levels of noise.
+These devices are used for quantum computing applications as well as for studying novel magnetic and superconducting materials.

 H. M. Revell, L. R. Yaraskavitch, J. D. Mason, K. A. Ross, H. M. L. Noad, H. A. Dabkowska, B. D. Gaulin, P. Henelius & J. B. Kycia

 Evidence of impurity and boundary effects on magnetic monopole dynamics in spin ice